In This Article

 - The edges of plywood have to be finished with either laminate or veneer

-- Plywood is a little difficult to cut and mould
+- Plywood is a little difficult to cut and mold

 - Laminate sheets have to cover most commercial grade plywood

 You can easily differentiate between materials by their grades.
-The amount of defects and the work that goes into repairing the materials determines its grade.
-There is a mark or stamp on every material grade and you can identify it easily.
+The number of defects and the work that goes into repairing the materials determines its grade.
+There is a mark or stamp on every material grade, and you can identify it easily.
 These are the grades that plywood is available in: